Joeprobruh/myplugin/README.md

 ### Step 1: Open Visual Studio Code
 1. **Launch VS Code**:
    - Locate the Visual Studio Code icon on your desktop or in your applications folder.
-   - Double-click the icon to open the application.
+   - Right-click the icon and open the application as Administrator.

 ### Step 2: Open a Terminal Window
 1. **Open the Terminal**: